woodie/lambada/README.md

   the [scandalous](https://github.com/woodie/scandalous) project's Sinatra web server.

-Prefer mounting the files directly over the network instead of browsing them?
-Link `attachments/` to a Samba share (see Installation below) and skip running `lambada-web` -- the two services don't depend on each other.
+The recommended way to get scans onto your Mac is `lambada-web`'s listing page -- either through the [zouk](https://github.com/woodie/zouk) client, or just a plain web browser pointed at the Pi (browsers flag the download as unsafe over plain HTTP, so expect an extra "Keep" click to confirm it anyway).
+Samba is also supported, as a **legacy option** for anyone who'd rather mount a network share than use either of those -- link `attachments/` to a Samba share (see Installation below) and skip running `lambada-web` entirely, since the two services don't depend on each other.
+It works, but it's noticeably slower and clunkier on a Pi than the alternatives above; we kept it around for people who want to try it, not because we'd recommend it.

 <img width="292" height="181" alt="listing" src="https://github.com/user-attachments/assets/5c7a480d-249d-4637-ae91-e07db638f35b" />